-How Common Are White Spots After Braces?
+How Common is This After Braces?

 Though white spots are not necessarily caused by braces, it is true that this type of tooth discoloration is more common among people who have been wearing braces.
 White spots and braces are linked because braces can make it much more difficult for a person to properly clean their teeth.
 The most common location for white spots tends to be either along the gumline or around the edges of the brackets.
 Not every patient who has braces will get white spots.
-In fact, the majority of orthodontic patients will not have white spots after treatment.
+In fact, the majority of orthodontic patients will not have any after treatment.
 It is a relatively uncommon effect of wearing braces.

 White spots are actually an area of the tooth where the enamel does not contain enough strengthening minerals.
 This type of demineralization is caused by bacteria that can flourish in the mouth when it is not properly cleaned.
 These types of bacteria produce byproducts that gradually wear away at the teeth.
 When the minerals are removed from the surface of the tooth, the area because hollow, so it looks lighter.
 The area may be rough, pitted, indented, or raised.

-Can You Do Anything to Treat White Spots?
+Can You Do Anything to Treat it?

 One of the first things you will probably need to do is focus on re-mineralization.
 This is a special technique that involves applying a mineral-rich cream to your teeth and letting it sit for a while.
 The teeth are very absorbent, so the minerals will sink into the white spots and help to strengthen teeth.
 In addition to building tooth strength, re-mineralization will also help the white spots to fade.

 What Can You Do to Prevent White Spots?

-Though it is possible to fix white spots on the teeth, keep in mind that these treatments can be a little time to consume, expensive, or slow to show results.
-Instead of just planning on treating white spots once your braces are removed, it is better to prevent them from happening in the first place.
-Most patients find that white spots are entirely avoidable as long as they practice some simple oral hygiene habits.
-Use these tips to reduce your chances of getting white spots after wearing braces:
+Though it is possible to fix, keep in mind that these treatments can be a little time to consume, expensive, or slow to show results.
+Instead of just planning on treating them once your braces are removed, it is better to prevent them from happening in the first place.
+Most patients find that spots are entirely avoidable as long as they practice some simple oral hygiene habits.
+Use these tips to reduce your chances of getting them after wearing braces:

-Use a mouthwash with fluoride to ensure that your teeth remain properly mineralized.
+- Use a mouthwash with fluoride to ensure that your teeth remain properly mineralized.

-Consider using an electric toothbrush with a head specifically for braces wearers to ensure that your teeth are properly cleaned.
+- Consider using an electric toothbrush with a head specifically for braces wearers to ensure that your teeth are properly cleaned.

-Floss once a day to remove bacteria that can hide between teeth.
+- Floss once a day to remove bacteria that can hide between teeth.

-Avoid eating high sugar foods that can encourage bacteria growth.
+- Avoid eating high sugar foods that can encourage bacteria growth.
 Whenever you do eat something sugary, brush your teeth or rinse out your mouth afterward.

-Lower the number of acidic things that you eat and drink.
+- Lower the number of acidic things that you eat and drink.
 This includes soda, salad dressings, sour candies, tomato-based sauces, and lemonade.

-Talk to your orthodontist about putting a sealant on your teeth to help them resist bacteria.
+- Talk to your orthodontist about putting a sealant on your teeth to help them resist bacteria.

 Now that you know how to prevent white spots on the teeth, you can confidently get braces without worrying about their effect on tooth coloration.
-If you would like to find out more about how to take care of your teeth while wearing braces, set up an appointment at one of the three convenient Childers Orthodontics locations.
+If you would like to find out more about how to take care of your teeth while wearing braces, set up an appointment with Dr. Childers at one of the three convenient Childers Orthodontics locations.
 Call us at 618-438-2815 or fill out our online contact form to get in touch with us today.